Hundreds of Maine, NH health care providers missing thousands in payments from Anthem

 Nevertheless, providers say they are missing tens of thousands of dollars in payments.

-"No salary for several months," said Rosemary McCullough, finance director of the Maine Psychologists Association.
+"No salary for several months," Rosemary McCullough, finance director of the Maine Psychologists Association said.

 "For the first couple of months, I thought I was the only one affected," she said.
 "In talking to other people, we realized, in fact, there's up to hundreds of people being affected by this.
 It's not a problem on the end of the provider."